 The Faith Project began in 2012 in the Anglican Diocese of Waiapu as ‘LT4Youth’ (Leadership Training for Youth).
 Aiming to help raise confident young people who are committed to faith, service and leadership, they have seen many young people across the Waiapu region develop a real appreciation for the world, their community, their church and how they can become the people God is calling them to be.

-As interest in LT4Youth has grown, the Waiapu Diocese is delighted to now share it with other dioceses around Aotearoa, New Zealand.
-It has been developed as a national resource under the new name, The Faith Project, and will be available in participating dioceses from 2019 onwards.
+As interest in LT4Youth has grown, the Waiapu Diocese is delighted to now share it with other dioceses around Aotearoa, New Zealand under its new name, The Faith Project.

 How it works